 Objectives

-• Foster a managerial posture that conveys meaning, by developing managers' ability to link the actions of their colleagues to the five pillars of meaning in the organization.
+- Promote a meaningful managerial approach by developing managers’ ability to connect their employees’ actions to the five pillars of meaning within the organization.

-• Share best practices, questions and obstacles through a training program that will also enable managers to get together and create a sense of belonging.
+- Share best practices and discuss challenges , and address barriers through a training program that will also give managers the opportunity to connect with one another and foster a sense of belonging.

 Target audience & prerequisites

-The "Meaningful Managers" training course is aimed at all levels of management within the company:
+The training program “Managers as Agents of Meaning” is designed for managers at all levels within the company:

 The course

-The "Meaningful Managers" course is organized around the five pillars of meaning in the organization:
+The "Managers as Creators of Meaning" training program is structured around the five pillars of meaning in an organization:

 Introduction